 Here are a few important rules to follow to ensure your tree gets collected:

-- Place your tree out at your regular collection area no later than the announce cut-off date.
+- Place your tree out at your regular collection area no later than the announce cut-off date (2020: trees must be out by January 13)

 - Lay tree on its side.